bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Heavy Rain
+- Rain
-- 96% humidity
+- 95% humidity
-- 8 mph wind
+- 9 mph wind
 - 98% cloud cover
 - 47 AQI 🟩
 - 0.43 inches of rain in the past 24 hours